 Zermatt is one of the most enchanting ski resorts in the Alps, boasting beautiful scenery, an outstanding network of ski runs, and exclusive accommodation.
 Our award-winning portfolio displays some of the best luxury chalets Zermatt has to offer.

 We have a range of wonderful chalets to suit your needs.
-The Backstage Loft – one of Bramble Ski’s newest editions – oozes luxury and uniqueness with its panoramic views of the legendary Matterhorn, sophisticated dining area, indoor hot tub, and open wood fire.
-Also, the elegant ski-in-ski-out luxury apartment Elena, which sleeps eight people, is incredibly spacious and shares access to a spa.
+Christiania Penthouse – one of Bramble Ski’s newest editions – oozes luxury and uniqueness with its incredible views of the legendary Matterhorn, sophisticated dining area, sauna and open wood fire.
+Also, the elegant ski-in-ski-out luxury apartment Elena, which sleeps eight people, is incredibly spacious and shares access to a spa with swimming pool.

 Our luxury ski homes are offered on a catered or self-catered basis, giving you the chance to sit back and let our professional, friendly staff take care of your every need.
 Our team of luxury hospitality specialists can help to make your stay truly remarkable.

 Zermatt has a plethora of incredibly good restaurants both on the mountain and in the village, and, with the Matterhorn as a climber's paradise, its rich mountain culture is steeped in history

 Zermatt village, resting at 1,620m above sea level, is widely recognised as one of the most beautiful resorts in the world.
 The picturesque Matterhorn, omnipresent; iconic; and hypnotic, attracts every level of skier.
 With over 14 glaciers and 38 peaks rising above 4,000m in the region, Zermatt is a favourite ski location for many simply due to its unforgettable scenery.